ulikoehler/LabInstruments/README.md

 **Note:** I use a USB connection to all of those instruments and use pyvisa-py as a backend driver on Linux.
 Getting the connection to work is the sole responsibility of [PyVISA](https://pyvisa.readthedocs.io/en/latest/)

 **Note:** This project does not aim to be complete for any instrument, but I just add whatever function I want to try out, or need to use for some project.
-If you need to use other functions *please submit a pull request* or an issue if you have no idea of how to do it
+If you need to use other functions *please submit a pull request* or an issue if you have no idea of how to implement it.
+Refer to the *programming manual* of your instrument for details on the commands available.

 ## Installation